-- Lack of clear health pathways within primary care for domestic and family violence victims and perpetrators. - Some health professionals do not understand dynamics of domestic violence. - The impacts of family and domestic violence on child development. - People who experience domestic violence have higher rates of mental health issues. - Limited mental health clinicians who have a high degree of understanding of domestic violence issues.
+- There is a lack of clear health pathways within primary care for domestic and family violence victims and perpetrators. - Some health professionals do not understand dynamics of domestic violence. - Family and domestic violence can have severe consequences on child development. - People who experience domestic violence have higher rates of mental health issues. - Not many mental health clinicians have a high degree of understanding of domestic violence issues.